Roofing dumpster rental in Harlingen

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a container that was not built for the load: these materials weigh two to four times what asphalt does per square.
-We route a 30-yard low-wall bin with reinforced sides and a heavier floor plate; we cap the fill volume well below the visual rim to keep axle weight legal.
-We haul these using a specialized lowboy, though we also provide a standard general construction debris service.
+Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh three times what asphalt does per square.
+For these heavy jobs, we route a reinforced 30-yard bin featuring a heavier floor plate and ribbed steel sides; we cap the fill volume well below the visual rim to keep axle weight legal.
+We use a lowboy for transport; otherwise, check our general construction debris service for mixed residential loads.

 Same-day Pickup for Fast Roof Project Turnover